Could investing in solar energy pay off sooner than you think?

 According to the Department of Energy, these requirements are as follows:

 As you can see, the eligibility rules can be a bit complex.
-The best way to stay in between the lines is to hire a reputable solar energy installer like Sandbar Solar & Electric that can help you plan a project that satisfies the rules.
+The best way to stay between the lines is to hire a reputable solar energy installer like Sandbar Solar & Electric that can help you plan a project that satisfies the rules.

-If you’re ready to take advantage of the ITCbut not sure where to start, you’re not alone.
+If you’re ready to take advantage of the ITC but not sure where to start, you’re not alone.

 Here’s what you need to do: